Call for a FREE Evaluation

 Infographic on Why Hire a Long-Term Disability Lawyer

-Some of the situations commonly encountered in ERISA claims that an experienced disability benefits lawyer can help you navigate include:
+Some of the situations commonly encountered in ERISA claims (as well as non-ERISA long-term disability claims) that an experienced disability benefits lawyer can help you navigate include:

 Most LTD benefits plans provide very narrow definitions of what constitutes disability.
 The two main “definitions” of disability used by LTD plans are: